tenzir/tenzir/web/docs/why-tenzir.md

 ## What is Tenzir?

-Tenzir is a distributed pipeline platform for processing and storing security event data in a pipeline dataflow model, providing the following abstractions:
+Tenzir is a distributed platform for processing and storing security event data in a pipeline dataflow model, providing the following abstractions:

 - Tenzir's **pipelines** consist of powerful operators that perform computations over [Arrow](https://arrow.apache.org) data frames.
 The [Tenzir Query Language